kestra-io/docs/content/docs/11.migration-guide/plugin-discovery-mechanism.md

 Kestra allows you to develop a custom constraint validator using the standard Java API for bean validation (i.e., JSR-380), which is used to validate the properties of custom tasks.

 ::alert{type="warning"}
 The custom validator must now implement the standard `jakarta.validation.ConstraintValidator` instead of the interface provided by Micronaut: `io.micronaut.validation.validator.constraints.ConstraintValidator`.
 ::

-In addition, custom validation annotation should now strictly adhere to the Java bean specification:
+In addition, custom validation annotation should now strictly adhere to the Java bean specification — see the example below.

-Here is a migration example:

 Kestra 0.16.6 and before: